Benny Friedman

 Friedman later served as the head football coach at City College of New York from 1934 to 1941, and at Brandeis University from 1950 to 1959.
-He was also the first Athletic Director at Brandeis, holding the position from 1949 to 1963.
+He was also the first athletic director at Brandeis, holding the position from 1949 to 1963.
 During World War II, he was a lieutenant in the United States Navy, serving as the deck officer aboard the aircraft carrier USS Shangri-La in the Pacific theater.
 He was part of the inaugural class of inductees into the College Football Hall of Fame in 1951, and was posthumously inducted into the Pro Football Hall of Fame in 2005.

-Early years
+Early life

-Friedman was born in Cleveland, Ohio, and was Jewish.
-His father, Louis Friedman, was a Jewish tailor and furrier who immigrated to the United States from the Russian Empire in approximately 1890.
+Benny Friedman was born March 18, 1905, in Cleveland, Ohio.
+His father, Louis Friedman, was a Jewish tailor and furrier who immigrated to the United States from the Russian Empire in 1890.
 His mother, Mayme (or Mamy) Atlevonik Friedman, was also a Russian Jew, who came to the United States in approximately 1894.
 His parents had five children: Rebecca (born c.
 1898 in New Jersey); Harry (born c.
 1900 in New York); Florence (born c.
 1904 in New York); Benjamin; and Sydney (born c.
 1908 in Ohio).

 Friedman began his high school education at East Technical High School in Cleveland.
 Sam Willaman, the school's football coach, told Friedman, who was then five feet, six inches, and less than 150 pounds, that, due to his small size, he would never make it as a football player.
 After being rejected by Willaman, Friedman transferred to Glenville High School on the east side of Cleveland.
 He played football, baseball and basketball and led Glenville's football team to the city championship in 1922.

-University of Michigan
+College career

 Friedman enrolled at the University of Michigan in 1923.
 He played on the all-freshman football team in the fall of 1923.